-I also use Cryptomator (and previously6, BoxCryptor, which operates in the same fashion) to encrypt anything I consider to be sensitive.
-This allows me to make use of almost all the features and functionality built into OneDrive, while being confident my files will be accessible only to me.
-(It turns out that nearly two-thirds of my OneDrive usage is in encrypted form.)
+I also use BoxCryptor to encrypt anything I consider sensitive.
+This allows me to use almost all the features and functionality built into OneDrive while being confident my files are accessible only to me.

-Microsoft has been promoting OneDrive, most notably by including it in Windows 10.
 You automatically have 5GB of free storage with your Microsoft account.
-If you happen to have Office 365 — Microsoft’s subscription service for the Office programs — you have up to five terabytes of OneDrive storage (1TB per user for up to five users).
-Compared to other service’s premium storage plans, it’s almost worth getting Office 365 for the storage alone!
+If you have Office 365 (Microsoft’s subscription service for the Office programs) you have up to five terabytes of OneDrive storage (1TB per user for up to five users).
+Compared to other services’ premium storage plans, it’s almost worth getting Office 365 for the storage alone!

 There’s more to OneDrive I’ve not covered here: things like mobile apps that allow you to access your files anywhere, expiring sharing links, automated photo backup from mobile devices, the OneDrive Recycle Bin, and still more.